top of page

 Endoscopic Discectomy is a minimally invasive, out-patient procedure to remove a portion of a damaged spinal disc.

-Using real-time X-ray guidance (fluoroscopy) a small metal tube, the size of a pencil, is inserted through the skin in to the spinal column.
+Using X-ray guidance (fluoroscopy) and a small metal tube, the size of a pencil, is inserted through the skin in to the spinal column.
 This serves as a passage for an endoscopic camera that allows the doctor live visualization of the damaged disc.
 With this access, portions of the disc can then be removed alleviating any pressure or pinching of nerves the disc may have caused.

 You may be a candidate for discectomy if your symptoms include pain, numbness, or weakness of the back and/or legs which have been confirmed by an MRI or CT that shows a disc or ligaments pinching your nerves.

-Discectomy is generally a safe procedure yet, as with any interventional procedure, it carries a small risk of potential complications such as bleeding, infection, spinal headache, and injury to blood vessels or nerves around the spine
+Discectomy is generally a safe procedure yet, as with any interventional procedure, it carries a small risk of potential complications such as bleeding, infection, spinal headache, and injury to blood vessels or nerves around the spine.

 Endoscopic Discectomy - Post Operative Instructions